cahillathehun/Final_Year_Project/docs/proposal/proposal.md

 We will be using our own machines for hosting and development, and also the lab machines in DCU for development.

-There are hardware requirements beyond these and no non-standard hardware requirements.
+There are no hardware requirements beyond these and no non-standard hardware requirements.

 ### Learning Challenges